medic/cht-interoperability/README.md

 ### Test the Loss to Follow-Up (LTFU) Flow on Local Intance:

+### Requirements:
+- Running CHT instance on local environment
+- Running OpenHIM instance on local environment
+- Postman: an API platform that will represent the actual system

+*Note:* You can view all the steps below on the mediator.

 1. Login into the CHT as Community Health Worker (CHW).
 1. Navigate to the ‘People’ tab and create a ‘New Person’.
 1. The role should be ‘Patient’